 When searching for a location intelligence provider, it is important to ask the right questions to ensure that the provider fits all your needs and manages data responsibly and resourcefully.
 We’ve compiled a list of some of the questions you want to ask to ensure you find the best fit for your business.
-This is a shortened version of our full list of the 10 questions to ask providers.
-For the full list, click here.

 1. What process do you use to validate location data accuracy?

 Accuracy is key when it comes to location data, location insights and targeting are misguided if the location data is not accurate.
 When vetting providers, it’s important to ask about their data scrubbing techniques in order to dispose of the inaccurate data points.